 The Flow of Divine Emanation

 The emanation of divine light flows downwards through the ten levels of the sefirot, eventually reaching Malkhut, the lowest sefira, and from there to the worlds below, including our world.
 (For background, please refer to “The Sefirot – Part I,” posted on 30 July 2009, “The Four Worlds – Part I,” posted on 16 August 2009, and “The Sefirot – Part II,” posted on 7 October 2009.)
-Whereas in the upper world there are multiple channels through which the divine energy may flow (see the sefirot diagram posted on 10 July 2011), the final step – form Yesod to Malkhut – is the only path by which the blessings from above can reach the world below, and if that connection were severed or obstructed, the flow would cease, or slow to a trickle.
+Whereas in the upper world there are multiple channels through which the divine energy may flow (see the sefirot diagram posted on 10 July 2011), the final step – from Yesod to Malkhut – is the only path by which the blessings from above can reach the world below, and if that connection were severed or obstructed, the flow would cease, or slow to a trickle.

 What determines the direction and rate of flow of the divine energy to our world?
 It is human actions and human speech.
 Divine blessings are poised to rain down upon us, but we must take the initiative.
 Thus, the Talmud states that the ministering angels in heaven above do not begin to sing until we humans do so first (Chullin 91b).
 Also, the Torah tells us that if we follow God’s commandments, He will give us rain in its season, but if we do evil, He will “stop up the heavens, and there will be no rain” (Deuteronomy 11:17).
 We determine our fate.
 Our world is like the Tree of Knowledge Good and Evil, and it is our words and our actions that decide whether the tree will be for good or for ill.